BitcoinDesign/Guide/guide/glossary.md

 ## Vault

-A term sometimes used for multi signature wallets.
+A term sometimes used for multi-signature wallets.

 ## Wallet